npeters1322/bRacketbusteRs/README.md

 getNCAAMData()
 ```

+The data will be downloaded to your current working directory, so making
+a project specifically for this is the best idea.
+Note that it may take
+a little while to download all of the data.
+When the popup appears
+telling you to choose files to read in, you can click cancel if you
+don’t want to read any in right away; the data will still be downloaded
+for you to read in later, either on your own or through the above
+function again.

 Then, explore the other functions, such as one that will calculate
 per-game statistics for each team in each season.
 DIfferent data will be
 used depending on whether you specify stage 1 or stage 2 data from the